 What Do I Need to Know About House Sharing?

 A house share is a great way to live cheaply by spreading the costs of living across multiple occupants.
-Although typically a student thing, house sharing is very popular for young people who are already working since it allows them to move out of their family home without having to take on all the costs at once.
-Sharing a house or flat can also be a nice transition from home to complete independence and, given how the housing market is currently, it’s the best way to move out.
+Though traditionally associated with students, it appeals to young people who are already working since it allows them to move out of their family home without having to take on all the costs at once.
+For more on your rights as a tenant, see our comprehensive handbook.

 How Do House Shares Work?